 Sports medicine is health care targeted to athletes of all levels, including professionals, amateurs, college students, and the occasional recreational sportsperson.

 When you seek a sports medicine specialist, you can trust that the doctor has an extensive understanding of body mechanics and respects the needs and goals of someone who has an active lifestyle.
 They understand that you want to get back on the field, pitch, or court as soon as possible.

-Benjamin W. Szerlip, DO, and Robert Graham, MD, of Austin Shoulder Institute understand the priorities of an active lifestyle and tailor treatment to you.
+Robert Graham, MD, of Austin Shoulder Institute understands the priorities of an active lifestyle and tailor treatment to you.

-Dr. Szerlip and Dr. Graham have undergone specialized training so they understand how to help injured athletes and get them moving again as soon as possible.
-With board certifications in orthopedics, they understand the nuances of the musculoskeletal system and can provide support for problems concerning soft tissue, bones, and joints.
+Dr. Graham has undergone specialized training so he understands how to help injured athletes and get them moving again as soon as possible.
+With board certifications in orthopedics, he understands the nuances of the musculoskeletal system and can provide support for problems concerning soft tissue, bones, and joints.

-Because they also have training in orthopedic surgery, our doctors at Austin Shoulder Institute can diagnose and treat serious tears, sprains, and fractures caused by overuse or trauma during play.
+Because he also has training in orthopedic surgery, he can diagnose and treat serious tears, sprains, and fractures caused by overuse or trauma during play.